flyingf15h/desktop-blahaj/README.md

-blahaj deskptop pet that swims around on screen but scuffed since im a beginner
+blahaj deskptop pet that swims around on screen but scuffed since beginner

-idle, swim right, swim left, thinking about plants, music, candy, or fish, or sleeping
+actions are idle, swim right, swim left, thinking about plants, music, candy, or fish, sleeping

 not sure whether to add the gifs to the repo